 Examines some of the many kinds of violence involving women, including pornography, sexual harassment, battering, and rape.
 Considers the effects of such violence, as well as possible responses, including raising awareness, establishing and enforcing a variety of laws, training individuals in self-defense, and engaging in various forms of activism.
-Also includes some training in women's self-defense by a certified instructor.
+Also includes some training in women's self-defense.

 WMST-313 Women in Art

-.
 A study of the historic perception and the social history of the role of women in art: as artist, as subject of art, and as patron (audience) of art.
 Emphasizes exploration and debate over issues affecting present day perceptions about the woman artist of the past and the future.
 Same asa ARTH-313.
 Prerequisite: Sophomore standing.

 WMST-334 Psychology of Gender

-.
 Explores current theory and research in the development of gender and consequences of gender roles.
 Covers evolutionary, biological, psychoanalytic, cognitive, social learning, and cross-cultural perspectives on gender, as well as approaches that seek to understand interactions among these influences.
 Prerequisite: PSYC-101 or SOCI-101 and junior standing.
 Same as PSYC-334.

 WMST-365 Literature and Gender

 WMST-380 Women in Organizations

 Examines the role of sex and gender in organizations.
 Special attention is given to topics relevant to women working in organizations, such as sex and gender differences in: career/job preferences, advancement and pay, teamwork, leadership, sexuality in the workplace and work-family balance.
-Other topics addressed include hostile vs. benevolent sexism as well as practices designed to increase diversity within organizations.
+Other topics addressed include hostile vs. benevolent sexism, as well as practices designed to increase diversity within organizations.
 Class is conducted in a seminar format.
 Prerequisite: Junior standing or permission of the instructor.
 Same as MGMT-468.